Saka Sirhind: Martyrdom of Sahibzada Zorawar Singh and Sahibzada Fateh Singh

 Wazir Khan was furious that he had failed to capture the Guru Gobind Singh.
 In his frustration, he decided to target the young sons of the Guru.
-On December 24, 1704, the two boys were brought before his court in a grand public gathering.
+On December 24, 1704, both the Sahibzadas were brought before his court in a grand public gathering.
 Hundreds of armed soldiers stood around them to intimidate them.
-The Nawab’s men told the boys that their father, Guru Gobind Singh, their older brothers, and all Sikhs had been killed.
+The Nawab’s men told the Sahibzadas that their father, Guru Gobind Singh, their older brothers, and all Sikhs had been killed.
 They were offered a safe and comfortable life if they agreed to convert to Islam.
 However, the young princes boldly refused the offer, showing no fear.
 They reminded the court that their grandfather, Guru Tegh Bahadur, had also refused to convert to Islam and was martyred for his faith.
 A courtier named Suchanand Khatri insulted them, saying that the children of a snake are always venomous.